Hitaku94/justify-API/README.md

 ## Prerequisites

-- Prerequisite: You need to have a software that can test API (ex: postman).
+- Prerequisite: You need to have software that can test API (ex: postman).

-## General overview
+## General Overview

-Here is the api url you can use:
+Here is the API URL you can use:
 You have 2 routes :

 - "api/token": To retrieve the token that is needed to call "api/justify":

   - need a key-value in the body => key = email, value= "your-email"

-- "api/justify : once the token is retrieve with "api/token":
+- "api/justify: once the token is retrieved with "api/token":
   - add the key-value in the headers => key = authorization, value = "your-token-just-generated"
   - add the key-value in the body => key = text, value = "your-text-you-want-to-justify"